List of Mashin Sentai Kiramager characters: Mizuki Kakihara

 Mizuki Kakihara (柿原 瑞希, Kakihara Mizuki) is Juru Atsuta's classmate, later girlfriend, who views everyone around her as boring or mediocre and puts on a cheerful, perfect front to hide her true cunning yet mean-spirited personality.
 She is initially unaware of Atsuta's work with the Kiramagers until they get stuck together due to Setchakuzai Jamen's adhesive-related powers.
 As a result, they learn each other's secrets and eventually start going out together.

 During the events of the web-exclusive series Yodonna, Kakihara is possessed by the spirit of the titular character, who intended to use Atsuta's life force to revive herself.
 Yodonna starts to use Kakihara's life force instead, but the two end up bonding and teaching each other about emotions, with the former helping the latter work on her attitude.
 In light of their friendship, Yodonna separates herself from Kakihara and sacrifices herself to save the latter from a yakuza leader that Kakihara's detective brother, Shosuke, was investigating.

 Mizuki Kakihara is portrayed by Mizuki Saiba (西葉 瑞希, Saiba Mizuki).

 Monstones

-Monstones (モンストーン, Monsutōn) are parasitic stone monsters that can merge with lifeforms.
+Monstones (モンストーン, Monsutōn) are parasitic stone monsters that can merge with life forms.
 One such monster merged with Takamichi three decades prior, leading Oradin to fuse his body with the Shining Kiramai Stone in order to save him.
 In the present, Galza uses his Jamental to turn it into a stronger Jaaku Monstone (邪悪モンストーン, Jaaku Monsutōn) to take control of Takamichi until Juru extracted it from his body using the Destoria Kanaema Stone.
 After a Monstone absorbed the Energia (エネルギア, Enerugia) Kanaema Stone into its body, it enlarged into a giant form and gained superhuman strength, but was destroyed by Gigant Driller.